-Manual Evaluation Measures.
 As described in Section 4.4, the assessors produced a relevance score between 0 and 3 for most answers from each participating system.
 The exceptions were 'System failure' and 'Do not know' assessments, which we interpreted as relevance score 0 ('Not relevant') in our evaluation of Task 3.
 To evaluate participating systems, we report the Average Relevance (AR) score and Precision@1 (P@1).
-AR is equivalent to the unnormalized Discounted Cumulative Gain at position 1 (DCG@1).
-14 P@1 is computed using H+M binarization.
+AR is equivalent to the unnormalized Discounted Cumulative Gain at position 1 (DCG@1).11 P@1 is computed using H+M binarization.

 Task 1 systems approximate a restricted class of Task 3 systems.
-For this reason, in our working notes paper we plan to also report AR and P@1 for ARQMath-3 Task 1 systems in order to extend the range of system comparisons that can be made.
-To do this, we will truncate the Task 1 result lists after the first result.
+For this reason, we also report AR and P@1 for ARQMath-3 Task 1 systems in order to extend the range of system comparisons that can be made.
+To do this, we truncate the Task 1 result lists after the first result.
 Note, however, that Task 3 answers were limited to a maximum of 1,200 Unicode characters, whereas Task 1 systems had no such limitation.
-Approximately 15% of all answer posts in the collection are longer than 1,200 Unicode characters (when represented as text and LATEX).
-Therefore, the Task 3 measures that we plan to report for Task 1 systems should be treated as somewhat optimistic estimates of what might have been achieved by an extractive system that was limited to the ARQMath collection.
+Approximately 15% of all answer posts in the collection are longer than 1,200 Unicode characters when represented as text and Last Therefore, the Task 3 measures that we report for Task 1 systems should be treated as somewhat optimistic estimates of what might have been achieved by an extractive system that was limited to the ARQMath collection.